 Nipples can be very painful if there is anything wrong with them.
 Many mothers avoid breastfeeding if their nipples hurt.
-This risks breast engorgement and infection in babies if they feed top milk.
+This risks breast engorgement and infection.
+Here are some tips to avoid and treat painful nipples.

 Mothers having sore nipples: